Jurong Region Line

 The JRL will be served by Tengah MRT Depot, which will house the Operations Control Centre and provide stabling and maintenance facilities for about 100 trains.

-To manage the noise impact to nearby residential areas, the above-ground JRL will be built with noise barriers along viaducts.
+To manage the noise impact on nearby residential areas, the above-ground JRL will be built with noise barriers along viaducts.
 The LTA is studying noise-dampening wheels and better lubrication for the JRL trains to minimise noise at the source.

 Opening Delay